Skip to main content

 pair = "/".join(t["symbol"] for t in tokens) if tokens else "Unknown"

-print(f"{pair} on {pool['dex_id']} -- Vol: ${pool['volume_usd_24h']:,.0f}")
+print(f"{pair} on {pool['dex_name']} -- Vol: ${pool['volume_usd_24h']:,.0f}")

 Tips

-• Use created_after for new token discovery: Combine with txns_24h_min to find new pools that actually have trading activity
+• Use created_after for new token discovery: Combine with txns_24h_min to find new pools that actually have trading activity.

 • Different networks, different thresholds: A $10k volume pool on Ethereum is tiny; on a smaller chain it might be significant.
-Adjust thresholds per network
+Adjust thresholds per network.

 Next steps